 Argonne Site Office (ASO) has approved the following as a categorical exclusion (CX) under the category of "B 3.6 Siting/construction/operation/decommissioning of facilities for bench-scale research, conventional laboratory operations, small-scale research and development and pilot projects".
+Please note that this is an update to the previously approved CX because of change in the building size from 150,000 gsf to 165,000 gsf.

-- Construction and Operation of the Materials Design Laboratory (ASO-CX-285)
+- Energy Science Building (ASO-CX-287)